Progress on Joint Water Trading Framework

 “This is an important step which will benefit our local waterways and fulfil our commitment to return water to the system.

-“Improving river flows within the Murrumbidgee River catchment not only helps support the Murray-Darlin Basin but also catchment health, the environment and regional communities.
+“Improving river flows within the Murrumbidgee River catchment not only helps support the Murray-Darling Basin but also catchment health, the environment and regional communities.

 “I look forward to continuing to work closely with the NSW Government to progress this critical work.”